bitovi/academy/src/angular/8-state-city-options/state-city-options.md

 ### FormArray

 FormArray aggregates FormControls into an array.
 It's different than FormGroup in that the controls inside are serialized as an array.
 FormArrays are very useful when dealing with repeated FormControls or dynamic forms that allow users to create additional inputs.
+Arrays can be nested in groups or other arrays.

 @sourceref ./form-array.html
 @codepen